Joel Embiid: 2019–20 season: First round exit

 On 31 October 2019, Embiid was suspended for two games without pay due to an altercation with Karl-Anthony Towns during a game against the Minnesota Timberwolves.
 On 25 November, Embiid grabbed a game-high 13 rebounds but went scoreless in an NBA game for the first time in his career in the 76ers' 101–96 loss to the Toronto Raptors.
 On 20 February 2020, Embiid scored a then season-high 39 points, along with 16 rebounds, to lead Philadelphia to a 112–104 overtime win against the Brooklyn Nets.
 Four days later, Embiid scored a then-career high 49 points and recorded 14 rebounds in a 129–112 win against the Atlanta Hawks.
 On 1 August, Embiid scored 41 points, as well as 21 rebounds, in a 127–121 loss to the Indiana Pacers.
 This was the 76ers’ first game in the Orlando bubble, returning from a four-month hiatus due to the COVID-19 pandemic.
-In the playoffs, the Sixers were eliminated in the first round despite Embiid averaging a playoff career-high 30 points per game.
+In the playoffs, the Sixers were eliminated in the first round despite Embiid averaging a then-playoff career-high 30 points per game.

 2020–21 season: MVP runner-up

-On 20 February 2021, Embiid recorded a double-double with a then-career high 50 points and 17 rebounds in the 76ers' 112–105 win against the Chicago Bulls.
-Embiid finished the regular season with a then career-high 28.5 points, 10.6 rebounds, and 2.8 assists in 51 games played, leading the Sixers to the best record in the Eastern Conference.
+On 20 February 2021, Embiid recorded a double-double with a then-career-high 50 points and 17 rebounds in the 76ers' 112–105 win against the Chicago Bulls.
+Embiid finished the regular season with a then-career-high 28.5 points, 10.6 rebounds and 2.8 assists in 51 games played, leading the Sixers to the best record in the Eastern Conference.
 He was second in NBA Most Valuable Player Award voting.
-On 8 June, Embiid had a playoff career-high 40 points alongside 13 rebounds, in a second round win against the Atlanta Hawks.
-Philadelphia would go on to lose to Atlanta in seven games despite Embiid averaging 30.4 points, 12.7 rebounds, and 3.9 assists.
+On 8 June, Embiid had a then-playoff career-high 40 points alongside 13 rebounds, in a second round win against the Atlanta Hawks.
+Philadelphia would go on to lose to Atlanta in seven games despite Embiid averaging 30.4 points, 12.7 rebounds and 3.9 assists.